francisz3/Allocate-Schedule-Visualiser/README.md

    ![Visualiser/Schedule page for ASV](images/visualiser.png)
 5. Use the filters on the sidebar according to your preferences and select the one that best fits your needs.
    ![Filtering through schedules](images/filter.png)
-6. If you want to put in your timeslots manually, there are dropdowns below to see how each unit fits in your schedule.
+6. If you want to put in your timeslots manually, navigate to the manual tab where there are dropdown to see how each unit fits in your schedule.
    ![Manual allocate](images/manual.png)

 ## Important Notes